Young people need spaces

 Got questions about Ensembles?
 Please send us an email; we’re here to help.

-Anna has enjoyed a long history working with Barking Gecko, both acting and running workshops.
-For Barking Gecko she has performed in My Space Too, Magnasonic, Danny In Trouble, Silverfish, Frog Opera, Way Home, The Troll From The Bowl, Two Unreal Stories and Actors At Work (Bell Shakespeare collaboration), and conducted workshops in both metropolitan and rural areas.
+Anna enjoys sharing acting tools to create a structure for the imagination and creativity of young people.
+She has worked with Barking Gecko, both acting and running workshops and performed in My Space Too, Magnasonic, Danny In Trouble, Silverfish, Frog Opera, Way Home, The Troll From The Bowl, Two Unreal Stories, and conducted workshops in both metropolitan and regional areas.

 Christie completed the Diploma of Performing Arts at WAAPA and Bachelor of the Arts in Education at the Edith Cowan during her 20+ year career, she has enjoyed working for major theatre companies across Australia and TV roles on Neighbours, Blue Heelers, Lockie Leonard just to name a few.